TudbuT/typing-test/README.md

 You really want to compile this?

-Fine, but sadly, compilation only works on Linux:
+Fine, but sadly, compilation only works on Linux (to be specific, anything with bash installed (yes, gitbash probably works)):

 ```sh
 wget https://github.com/TudbuT/isbpl-random-stuff/raw/master/ISBPL.jar